The Case for Recusal: A Summary on WSSA v SYH [2024] HKCA 735

 “It is like a light switch, either on or off.”

-The Court of Appeal found that none of the Husband’s intended grounds were reasonably arguable.
+The Court of Appeal was not persuaded that the intended ground was reasonably arguable.

 Conclusion

-In the Family Court, it is not uncommon to see high conflict and long running cases.
-Parties may frequently feel aggrieved by strict case management decisions or substantive decisions which may not be in their favour.
-The Hong Kong Court reaffirms the test for apparent bias is one of ‘reasonable apprehension’.
-The Court emphasised that adverse comments or expression of scepticism do not necessarily indicate bias unless there is an evident unwillingness by the judge to consider opposing viewpoints.
+The Hong Kong Court reaffirms the ‘reasonable apprehension of bias test’.
+The Court of Appeal emphasised that adverse comments or expression of scepticism does not necessarily indicate bias unless there is an evident unwillingness by the Judge to consider opposing viewpoints.
 Further, the Court of Appeal will only overturn decisions and exercise discretion if the Judge’s decision was based on incorrect principles or if exercise of discretion was plainly wrong.
 Parties should carefully consider their perception of judgments or decisions before proceeding to seek recusal.

 Joanne Brown and Kathy Siu